kr-colab/disperseNN/README.md

 - `max_epochs`: for training
 - `validation_split`: proportion of training datasets to hold out for validation; that is, within-training validation.
 - `on_the_fly`: on-the-fly mode takes more than one sample from each tree sequence, augmenting the training set while saving simulation time.
-- `gpu_index` : GPU index.
+- `gpu_index` : use this flag to specify a GPU number.
 To avoid using available GPUs, skip this flag or say -1.
 To use any available GPU say 'x'.